XertroV/tm-play-map/README.md

 # Play Map

-Simple, light-weight interface around the Trackmania's `PlayMap` call.
+Simple, light-weight interface around the Trackmania's `PlayMap` call to load maps directly from a URL or TMX TrackID.

 License: Public Domain